Glip became part of RingCentral Office

 Team chat applications accumulate the workforce in one place, organizing the working process and making conversations faster.
 However, the more tools hit the market, the more efforts are required to find the best one for you.

-My team is working hard to develop a simple, AI-powered business messenger – Chanty.
+My team is working hard to develop a simple, team chat – Chanty.
 We take into account everything that can help us on this mission, including our competitors’ evolution.

 Today I offer you to read about a lesser-known team collaboration software Glip and understand how this tool compares to Slack.
 What if they are not competitors at all?
 Let’s figure it out.